Pretzel Chocolate Pecan Cookie Recipe

 - Measure the dry ingredients flour through salt and place in a small bowl.

-- In a large mixing bowl or in the bowl of a stand mixer, mix the butter on medium speed for one minute until fluffy.
+- In a large mixing bowl or in the bowl of a stand mixer, beat the butter on medium speed until fluffy and lighter in color--three to four minutes.

-- Add sugar and mix on medium speed for one to two minutes.
+- Add sugar and cream with butter/vanilla on medium speed for one to two minutes.

 - Add egg and mix until thoroughly incorporated.

-- Pour dry ingredients into mixing bowl and mix until just combined.
+- Stir in dry ingredients--flour, salt, baking powder, baking soda--into mixing bowl and mix until just combined.
 Don’t over mix or your cookies will be tough

 - Add chocolate (I used bittersweet disks because that’s the mood I was in).
-Mix until just incorporated.
+Mix until just combined.

-- Add cereal (I used crisp rice cereal), add ½ cup salty snack (I used chopped pretzels) and ½ cup chopped nuts (I used pecans) stir into the cookie dough with a spatula.
+- Add the remaining mix-ins including cereal (I used crispy rice cereal), ½ cup salty snack (I used chopped pretzels) and ½ cup chopped nuts (I used pecans) into the cookie dough with a spatula.

 - Scoop out dough onto plastic wrap and wrap tightly.